miklosaubert/nanook/README.md

 How to use
 ----------

 CAVEAT: As of now, the tool is very developer oriented.
-Ideally, it should be packaged and distributed as a standalone executable.
+Ideally, at some point it should be packaged and distributed as a standalone executable.

 ```bash
 # Install dependencies, get in virtual env